sreitich/sreitich.github.io/_posts/2025-6-28-projectile-prediction-1.markdown

 We mentioned that our predicted projectile is a "fake": it doesn't actually damage enemies or have any effect on gameplay; that's still the responsibility of the server's projectile.

-What that means is that, since the server's projectile is the one actually performing hit detection, players with lower latency will still have an advantage, because their projectiles will be spawned on the server faster and be closer to their _desired_ shot (i.e. which is represented by their _fake_ projectile).
+What that means is that, since the server's projectile is the one actually performing hit detection, players with lower latency will still have an advantage, because their projectiles will be spawned on the server faster and be closer to their _desired_ shot (which is represented by their _fake_ projectile).
 This is another issue that we need to account for.

 ### Fast-Forwarding